Learn about the procedural guide for selling and leasing off-plan real estate projects after its approval

 Posted in

-The CEO of the Public Authority for Real Estate, Abdullah bin Saud Al-Hammad, approved the procedural guide for selling and leasing real estate projects on the map, which will enter into force immediately after its publication in the official gazette “Umm Al-Qura”.
+The CEO of the Public Authority for Real Estate, Abdullah bin Saud Al-Hammad, approved the procedural guide for the sale and leasing of real estate projects on the map, which will enter into force immediately upon its publication in the official gazette “Umm Al-Qura”.

-This guide comes as a comprehensive regulatory tool containing 55 different cases related to real estate developers, projects or related parties, which are dealt with according to specific detailed procedures, reflecting the Authority's keenness to develop the mechanisms of work in the sale and leasing of real estate on the map sector, which is one of the main pillars in the development of the Saudi real estate market.
+This guide comes as a comprehensive regulatory tool containing 55 different cases related to real estate developers, projects or related parties, which are dealt with according to specific detailed procedures, reflecting the Authority's keenness to develop work mechanisms in the sale and rental of real estate on the map sector, which constitutes one of the main pillars in the development of the Saudi real estate market.

 Strict regulation of off-plan sales and leasing procedures